-Our core purpose is to ensure all of our pupils attain the highest standards in all aspects of literacy and maths leaving this school with both high levels of attainment and having progressed well from their starting points.
-We believe that we will be more successful if this core goal is enshrined in a clear and shared approach to teaching and learning and to school ethos.
+Our core purpose is to ensure all of our pupils achieve excellence in all aspects of literacy and maths leaving this school with both high levels of attainment and having progressed well from their starting points.
+We we will be more successful if this core goal is enshrined in a clear and shared approach to teaching and learning and to our school ethos and values.

 Our topic approach means that classes study one subject-based topic more deeply for a term, building diverse cultural capital and an impressive body of knowledge.
 Three termly topics are geography-based, history-based or science-based, and include enriching visits and visitors.
 For example, Year 4 has a history-based topic in the Autumn: Romans in Britain.
 Our Topic Map gives an overview.